AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 As far as testing goes, this is the current best build for Eden, and other variations with different signets are either weaker, or just don't really work as well as they would seem to do in paper.
 Take Eden2 for instance, which supposedly GD would be perfectly fine with.
 Issue?
 It actually isn't that great.
 Only acceptable as a versatile option when you don't have any other better alternatives for doors, but otherwise, not recommended to do as early start, as it's garbage.

-> Boss to be Chosen: Husk or Hephaestus, then Aponia or Vill-V
+> Boss to be Chosen: Husk, then Aponia or Vill-V

-!!! note
-    Hephaestus is only recommended if you actually have both DoI & Handel to go with.
-Eden has the capability to kill Hephaestus before he goes into Overheat mode.
-If you do not have the confidence to kill it before it goes Overheat mode, then just go with Husk.

 ####<p align="center">Setup</p>